Holistic Admission Review

 "The founding charge of BYU is to teach every subject with the Spirit."
 BYU provides a world-class education within a spiritual environment.
 You should be able to contribute to and appreciate this learning atmosphere.

-We recommend attending and graduating from LDS seminary as well as regularly participating in church meetings and activities.
+We recommend attending and graduating from seminary as well as regularly participating in church meetings and activities.

 "Members of the BYU community rigorously study academic subjects in the light of divine truth."
 You should take challenging courses during high school to ready yourself for a rigorous and rewarding BYU experience.
 We recommend that you explore the majors offered at the university to ensure we offer a program that interests you.